-But some real-life installations of XPS exhibited much lower R-Values than expected or warranted.
+However, some real-life installations of XPS had much lower R-Values than expected.
 So the EPS Industry Alliance commissioned additional tests of long-term field performance and released a Technical Bulletin about Polystyrene Foam's Water Absorption & R-Values.
 Major findings:

 This difference is due to XPS' Gases and higher encapsulation of cells which the XPS industry touts as being superior because it slows down the exchange of water, vapour, and gases - but only for short-term effects.
 Over the long lives of actual buildings XPS admittedly emits HCFC Gases getting them replaced with whatever is around it - air, if your installation remained sufficiently water- and condensation-proof but in some installations with water!
 Below-grade and roof insulation seem most susceptible where repeated and/or sustained presence of water or condensation are more likely.

 In addition the material differences cause low drying capacity of XPS compared to the significant drying potential of EPS as reported in another Technical Bulletin about tests per ASTM C1512 - Standard Test Method for Characterizing the Effect of Exposure to Environmental Cycling on Thermal Performance of Insulation Products.

-Combining the factors in real-life conditions can result in water-logged, useless XPS leaving building operators at higher risk to pay for wasted energy and possibly large sums for remediation because XPS won't dry out as easily.
-High 50-year Thermal Resistance and the ability to dry insulation that was exposed to water are in the owner's best interest and building designers should advise & specify accordingly.
+1. Combining the multiple effects in real-life conditions can result in water-logged, useless XPS insulation leaving building operators at risk to pay for wasted energy and possibly large sums for remediation because XPS won't dry out as easily.
+High 50+ year Thermal Resistance and the ability to dry insulation that was exposed to water are in the owner's best interest and building designers should advise & specify accordingly.